Nurullah-Nergiz/qr-generator/README.md

 # React QR Code Generator App

-This project includes a simple QR code generation application built with React.
-The app allows users to convert text or links into QR codes.

 ## Getting Started

 These steps include the basic instructions to run and develop the project on your local machine.